 Trading: sell-side institution takes over the risk upon confirmation of the quotation and order with investor.
 Sell-side institutions have different risk appetite and approaches.
 They might hedge the exposure fully to purely earn fee, or take the full exposure, or hedge part and take part of the exposure.
 They can also hedge with different financial products (spot, futures, options) or venues (exchanges, OTC desks).

-Risk control: sell-side should be clear on its risk exposure before any deal with their customer.
+Risk control: sell-side should be clear on its risk exposure to meet the buy-side risk before any deal with their customer.
 Their hedging operations need transparency on risk parameters such as margin, β risk, profit/loss stress testing and collateral requirements from potential price fluctuations.
 When the threshold value set by the crypto risk management tool is reached, the planned strategies (auto hedge, lower position, etc.) should be triggered to lower risk.

 Settlement: upon expiry or investor’s redemption, sell-side institution will calculate profit/loss from contract terms and current market situation, and settle the account with its investor.

 Sales is also a key function because sell-side has to sell their product after all the product design and risk control.
 There are usually two types of sell-side institutions — one covers all the business process, and the other only focuses on selling and settling.
 Some institutions in the crypto market however, only build their own sales portal, and give the remaining tasks to their partners.

 Upon the growth of business scale, each step mentioned above will need system support.
 Some institutions focus on sales, and outsource RFQ (market making) / trading / risk management to a 3rd party service provider because it involves much work and re-inventing the wheel in this process, which makes little sense.
 The concentration, thus, can be on the core value proposition of building the right asset for the right customer (buy-side), at the right pricing.